blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 minute
 Distance: 30 feet
 Duration: Concentration, 10 minutes
 You target one creature you can see within range.
-It must succeed a wisdom saving throw, or else a spectral arrow appears above it's head, pointing down at it.
-For the duration, when the creature makes a verbal statement it believes to be true, thearrow glow green and emits a chime.
+It must succeed a wisdom saving throw, or else a spectral arrow appears above its head, pointing down at it.
+For the duration, when the creature makes a verbal statement it believes to be true, the arrow glow green and emits a chime.
 When the creature instead makes a statement it knows to be false, the arrow turns red and emits a buzzer sound.
 ```

 ```